 By Q Hayashida.
-Released in Japan by Shogakukan, serialization ongoing in the magazine Ikki.
+Released in Japan by Shogakukan, serialization ongoing in a Shogakukan magazine to be named later.
 Released in North America by Viz.

 I pretty much had my jaw on the floor through this entire volume, though halfway through it changed from boggling at Nikaido to boggling at Kai and company.
 As always with Dorohedoro, there’s a lot going on and it’s pretty unforgiving to those who don’t remember previous volumes, but that doesn’t stop it from being a stunning read every time.
 In addition, we get another reminder that behind all these masks, many of the main characters are female.
 Gender reveals of Nikaido and Noi occupied Volume 1, but Hayashida still enjoys doing it, so we get two more here (though I think we already knew them and I had forgotten).

 A couple of vlumes ago I had discussed Nikaido dealing wht her past and childhood, and how the misuse of her magic led to her best friend being erased from existence.
 This in turn led to her suppressing her own powers.
 So now that her power is needed, we have to have some shock therapy to speed things along.
 I could have done without the attempted rape dream sequence, to be honest, but it is a dream sequence, and ends up being more about Nikaido confronting her own fears and demons.
 Once that happens, not only is she gaining the abilities (and looks!) of a devil, but her power is now kind of scary.
 We see this as she returns to her own past, and this time manages to save her childhood friend and set time right (sort of).
 Nikaido’s abuse of time powers was a powerful message in the earlier books, but it’s now come full circle, and I was stunned.